manticoresoftware/manticoresearch/installer/specification.md

 - Scripts may live in `/tmp`, including on `noexec` filesystems, so downloaded modules are invoked as `bash module.sh` rather than executed directly.
 - Package managers remain the source of truth for package contents, systemd units, config files, data directories, GPG keys, and repository definitions.
 - Unsupported platforms must fail clearly and point to `https://manticoresearch.com/install/`.
+- Public documentation should prefer the shortest useful command.
+Avoid extra flags such as `curl -sSL` unless they solve a specific problem in that context.

 ## Entrypoints